User Guide¶

 $ kubectl create namespace flux-operator

-Also ensure that your custom resource definition matches the namespace you just created.
-Note that we don’t have yet a production solution for a shared filesystem, but @vsoch is going to test this soon.
+Ensure that your custom resource definition matches the namespace you just created.
 Then apply your CRD.
-You can use the default testing one from the repository or any in our examples folder.
-Here is using the default we provide:
+You can use an example Here is using a default we provide:

 Please let us know if you would like an example type added - we have plans for many more but are prioritizing them as we see them needed.
 And now you can get logs for the manager: